-Once the Browsium Ion Configuration Manager installation is complete, you can begin configuring which sites to display with the Ion add-on using the Browsium Ion Configuration Manager.
-The Browsium Ion Configuration Manager is provided as a simple interface to create, delete and manage Ion behavior.
-As a security design, by default Browsium Ion only renders sites explicitly identified in the rule set, so you must create a rule or series of rules in order to use Browsium Ion.
+Once the Browsium Ion Configuration Manager installation is complete, you can begin configuring which sites to remediate with Ion using the Ion Configuration Manager.
+The Ion Configuration Manager is provided as a simple interface to create, delete and manage Ion behavior.
+As a security design, by default Browsium Ion only manages the settings for sites explicitly identified in the rule set, so you must create a rule or series of rules in order to use Browsium Ion.

-Note - Systems must have the Browsium Ion Client Add-on for the appropriate version of Windows installed in order to use the rules and configurations created in the Ion Configuration Manager.
+Systems must have the Browsium Ion Client installed to use the Rules and Profiles created in the Ion Configuration Manager.